 The distributed ledger in Blockchain empower the IoT devices to maintain standard identification, authentication, seamless secure data transfer and prevent duplication with any other malicious data.

 The operation costs of IoT can be cut down through blockchain since there is no intermediary.
-The convergence of blockchain and IoT will improve customer experience, simplify workflow, cater to limitless opportunities and play a
+The convergence of blockchain and IoT will improve customer experience, simplify workflow, cater to limitless opportunities.

 Trend # 8